What I Wish I Knew About London Before Traveling:

 I recently returned from a five-day trip to London to show my teenage children the major sights as part of their on-going “Grand Tour” before they are off to college.
 We visited all the major attractions to check off our own must-see list.
 Along the way, I learned a few things that I wish I’d known prior to planning and traveling.
 So, I’ll share with you my list of random insights to help you make the most of your London trip.

-Bring two pairs of comfortable shoes because it rains a lot in London.
+Bring two pairs of comfortable shoes because it rains a lot in London and definitely pack a rain jacket.
 It’s inevitable that one pair of shoes will get wet.
 You will step in a puddle or get caught in a sudden downpour and return to your hotel with sloshing shoes that require a full day to air out even as you try to blow them dry with your in-room hairdryer.

 Download the London Tube Map app, it’s like google maps for the underground transportation system.
 It maps out your route from point A to point B step by step.
 One thing I learned the hard way: When taking the tube, oftentimes the line name flashing on the train/subway car is listed as one of the route stops instead of the line’s actual name.
 Be mindful of the line’s entire route so you can identify the proper train/subway to take.
 For example, I took the District Line to Whitechapel but the train was labeled Tower Hill, one of the District Line’s stops.